-SECTION 3.
+SECTION 2.
 BACKGROUND AND CHANGES

-.01 Under § 162(a), a taxpayer may deduct the ordinary and necessary expenses the taxpayer pays or incurs during the taxable year in carrying on any trade or business.
-An employee or self-employed individual may deduct the cost of operating an automobile to the extent that it is used in a trade or business.
-Under § 262, a taxpayer may not deduct any portion of the cost of operating an automobile attributable to personal use.
+.01 Section 162(a) allows a deduction for the ordinary and necessary expenses a taxpayer pays or incurs during the taxable year in carrying on any trade or business, including the cost of operating an automobile to the extent that it is used in a trade or business.

+.02 Under § 262, a taxpayer may not deduct any portion of the cost of operating an automobile attributable to personal use.

-.02 Section 274(d) provides, in part, that a taxpayer may not deduct expenses for travel or listed property unless the taxpayer complies with certain substantiation requirements.
-Under § 280F(d)(4), listed property includes passenger automobiles and any other property used as a means of transportation.
+.03 To deduct expenses for travel or listed property, a taxpayer must substantiate the expenses under § 274(d).
+Section 280F(d)(4) provides that listed property includes passenger automobiles and any other property used as a means of transportation.

-.03 Under § 1.274-5(g) and (j), the Commissioner may prescribe rules and establish methods for taxpayers to use mileage rates and allowances to substantiate the amount of ordinary and necessary expenses of using a vehicle for local transportation and transportation while traveling away from home.
-Under these rules, mileage allowances that comply with reasonable business practice are treated as (1) equivalent to substantiation, by adequate records or other sufficient evidence, of the amount of transportation expenses for purposes of § 1.274-5(c), and (2) satisfying the requirements of an adequate accounting to the employer of the amount of the expenses for purposes of § 1.274-5(f).
+.04 Section 1.274-5(g) and (j) authorizes the Commissioner to prescribe rules and establish methods under which mileage rates and allowances that comply with reasonable business practice are treated as (1) equivalent to substantiation, by adequate records or other sufficient evidence, of the amount of transportation expenses for purposes of § 1.274-5(c), and (2) satisfying the requirements of an adequate accounting to the employer of the amount of the expenses for purposes of § 1.274-5(f).

-.04 Section 62(a)(2)(A) allows an employee, in determining adjusted gross income, a deduction for the expenses allowed by Part VI (§ 161 and following), subchapter B, chapter 1 of the Code, the employee pays or incurs in performing services as an employee under a reimbursement or other expense allowance arrangement with a payor.
+.05 For purposes of determining adjusted gross income, § 62(a)(2)(A) allows an employee to deduct business expenses the employee pays or incurs in performing services as an employee under a reimbursement or other expense allowance arrangement with a payor.

-.05 Section 62(c) provides that an arrangement is not treated as a reimbursement or other expense allowance arrangement for purposes of § 62(a)(2)(A) if it--
+.06 Section 62(c) provides that an arrangement is not treated as a reimbursement or other expense allowance arrangement for purposes of § 62(a)(2)(A) if it--

-- (1) Does not require the employee to substantiate the expenses to the payor, or - (2) Allows the employee to retain any amount in excess of the substantiated expenses.
+- (1) Does not require the employee to substantiate the expenses covered under the arrangement to the payor, or - (2) Allows the employee to retain any amount in excess of the substantiated expenses covered under the arrangement.